hyungmogu/udacity-cloud-devops-project-5/README.md

 This is capstone project for Udacity's Cloud DevOps Engineer Nanodegree.

 This app is about converting an image from a format to another.
 This app uses AWS EKS for app hosting, and circleci for integration and deployment.
-This is also suited for local purposes.
+This app is also suited for local purposes.

 This app is meant to demonstrate author's devops skills.